DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Roadmap.md

 ### Cash and bank management
 - **Copy** functionality on Reconciliation matching rules

-## Future releases
-The following features are planned for a future release

 ## Deprecate
 The following is planned to be deprecated